nod-ai/SHARK-TestSuite/alt_e2eshark/README.md

 ## Contents
  The contents are as below.
+ - docs/ : some additional documentation (please add more)
  - e2e_testing/azutils.py : util functions for interfacing with azure
  - e2e_testing/backends.py : where test backends are defined.
 Add other backends here.
  - e2e_testing/framework.py : contains two types of classes: framework-specific base classes for storing model info, and generic classes for testing infrastructure.